 Peru is known for its epic vistas and world-class hiking, and also Peru’s Cordillera Huayhuash circuit is becoming a well-known trek among outdoor enthusiasts.
 The Cordillera Huayhuash is less-visited and less touristic than the nearby Cordillera Blanca with its Santa Cruz trek and day tours to Laguna 69.
 Once we heard about the Huayhuash circuit and saw some spectacular pictures of near-vertical summits, glaciers and turquoise lakes we instantly knew: We have to go there!
 And, it is even better than we could imagine.
 Hiking Cordillera Huayhuash has been an unforgettable experience

 “The sheer beauty, vastness and geological diversity of the Cordillera Huayhuash are overwhelming.
 You just can’t help but feel the force of nature and be grateful to behold such a wonder.”

 Map and GPX Huayhuash trek without a guide

-The Huayhuash trek has one main trail circumnavigating the snow-capped cordillera Huayhuash mountains.
-However, there are various options to extend, shorten or alter the route.
+The Huayhuash trek has one main trail circumnavigating the high peaks of the Cordillera Huayhuash.
+There are various trails to extend, shorten or alter the main route.
 Our trek of in total 118 kilometers ended up lasting nine days, and the itinerary we chose was perfect!
 Find more background on our chosen itinerary below.

 Distance and length Huayhuash trek